NVIDIA/NeMo/README.rst

 Publications
 ------------

-We provide an ever growing list of `publications <https://nvidia.github.io/NeMo/publications/>`_ that utilize the NeMo framework.
+We provide an ever-growing list of `publications <https://nvidia.github.io/NeMo/publications/>`_ that utilize the NeMo framework.

-If you would like to add your own article to the list, you may do so via a pull request to the NeMo `gh-pages-src` branch.
+If you would like to add your own article to the list, you are welcome to do so via a pull request to this repository's ``gh-pages-src`` branch.
 Please refer to the instructions in the `README of that branch <https://github.com/NVIDIA/NeMo/tree/gh-pages-src#readme>`_.

 License